Have a clogged dishwasher? Don’t panic – there might be an easy, DIY fix. Maytag is here to help you learn how to fix a clogged dishwasher.

-Dishwasher not draining very well?
-Are you finding standing water in the bottom of the tub?
-A little bit of standing water will collect from time to time, but if you’re seeing an inch or more, then it’s highly possible that you have a clogged dishwasher.
+Dishwasher not draining properly?
+While it’s normal for there to be a bit of standing water at the bottom of your dishwasher from time to time, if you’re seeing an inch or more, it’s highly possible you have a clogged dishwasher.

 But here’s the good news.
 There are some steps you can take to unclog a dishwasher that won’t require a visit from a service technician.

 For specific information and maintenance instructions for your particular dishwasher model, consult your product manual.

 STEP 1: CHECK YOUR DISHWASHER FILTER FOR CLOGS

 If you have a clogged dishwasher, your dishwasher filter might be the source of the clog.
 Tough food particles or wet chunks of paper from container labels can get caught in the filter and keep water from draining.
 As a first step, clean the filter, then rerun the dishwasher to see if it drains.

 The filter is located at the bottom of the dishwasher.
 Some dishwashers tuck it in the back corner, while other filters can be found around the base of the bottom spray arm.

 The filter usually has a cage or grille covering it.
 On some models you can remove the dishwasher filter by hand, while others will need a screwdriver.